On Clarity in Financial Analysis

 A harder truth

-In some organisations, resistance to structure is not cognitive but institutional.
+In some organisations, resistance to structural clarity is not about capability, but about premature accountability under uncertainty.
 Structural clarity increases accountability, and not all environments are designed to absorb that transparency.

 This does not weaken the case for clarity.
 It explains why clarity is often difficult – and why it is ultimately a governance choice, not a stylistic one.